Title

 Tier 0: Public Information

-Public Information, or Tier 0, is information that is approved to publish.
+Public Information, or Tier 0, is information that is approved to be published.
 There are no limits on disclosing public information.
 Information the University has published or intends to publish is Tier 0.
 Protecting Tier 0 information means protecting its accuracy, source authority, and integrity.
+Tier 0 information directs to MSS “Low” baseline controls by default.

 Examples of Public Information are: